 "Thank you.
 Okay."
 Hikaru took a deep breath.
 "When I first met him, Touya I mean, back when I'd just started at Battle School, I tried to give him a message from his dad.
 His dad's a famous Go player.
 You know what Go is, right?"

 "Yes.
-My dad played it.
-He wanted me to learn it too, but then I got taken away..."
+My mom played it.
+She wanted me to learn it too, but then I got taken away..."

 "I played a bit of Go before I came to Battle School."
 Hikaru felt odd revealing that much.
 Isumi was right, no one ever spoke about the past in Battle School.